SnowEx/snowexsql/docs/installation.rst

 ..
 Stable release
 .. --------------
 ..
 ..
-To install a stable release of snowXSQL, run this command in your terminal:
+To install a stable release of snowexsql, run this command in your terminal:
 ..
 .. .. code-block:: console
 ..
-..     $ pip install snowxsql
+..     $ pip install snowexsql
 ..
 ..
-This is the preferred method to install snowXSQL, as it will always install the most recent stable release.
+This is the preferred method to install snowexsql, as it will always install the most recent stable release.
 ..
 ..
 If you don't have `pip`_ installed, this `Python installation guide`_ can guide
 .. you through the process.